 per room B&B single £80–£95, double £110–£190.
 Set dinner £47.
 1-night bookings occasionally refused.

 Good Hotel Guide Review

-‘We had a great time,’ say guests this year of the Fletcher-Brewer family’s ‘lovely, wacky’ hotel overlooking Cardigan Bay.
+‘We had a great time at this Boris Johnson of hotels (pretends to be bumbling, actually hugely professional),’ say guests this year of the Fletcher-Brewer family’s ‘lovely, wacky’ hotel overlooking Cardigan Bay.
 Neither cutting-edge contemporary nor superbly stylish, the hotel has a ‘friendly’, ‘old-school’ feel that endears it to its admirers.
 Nick Fletcher-Brewer is the ‘jolly, jokey’ manager.
 Country antiques, books, watercolours and prints give the ‘unfussy’ bedrooms individual character; most have ‘amazing’ sea views.
 Interconnecting rooms have been designed with families in mind.
 Gather with fellow guests for aperitifs in the snug bar, then settle down to Louise Fletcher-Brewer and Ian Frost’s ‘outstanding’ dinners – perhaps sea-salt-and-beetroot-cured salmon, caper popcorn, quail egg, citrus crème fraîche; pan-fried pork tenderloin, apple mash, baked courgettes.
 ‘We appreciated the option of “light-bite” suppers alongside three-course dinners.’
 Plenty of opportunity to work it all off: the ‘lovely’ swimming pool awaits; the Wales Coastal Path runs in front of the hotel; the beach is a five-minute walk away.
 ‘Highly recommended.’
 (GC, Carol and Geoffrey Jackson, and others)

 Castle ruins, overlooking Tremadog Bay.